 Chocolate Gingerbread Biscotti

 Crunchy, festive and spicy, Chocolate Gingerbread Biscotti make the PERFECT cookie for dunking in coffee or milk during the holidays.
-Dutch process cocoa powder, fresh grated ginger, molasses, butter and more meld together to create this deliciously spiced, flavorful twist on the classic Italian cookie.
-Bake up a batch of these Chocolate Gingerbread Biscotti to spread cheer this Christmas season.
-Enjoy with your favorite holiday beverage.
+These twice-baked cookies are a deliciously spiced, flavorful twist on the classic Italian cookie.
+Bake up a batch of Gingerbread Chocolate Biscotti to spread cheer throughout the holiday season.

 I was always that kid who turned her nose up at anything gingerbread come the holiday season.